bfeher/BFPaperTabBar/README.md

 > iOS UITabBar inspired by Google's Paper Material Design.

 ![Animated Screenshot](https://raw.githubusercontent.com/bfeher/BFPaperTabBar/master/BFPaperTabBarDemoGif.gif "Animated Screenshot")<br />
 *(The tiny dot on the bottom left is just the rounded corner of the iOS simulator showing.
-Also note that sometimes, when your View Controllers have non-white backgrounds, the iOS Simulator might show some strange color lines on the BFPaperTabBar.
+Also note that sometimes the iOS Simulator might show some strange color lines on the BFPaperTabBar.
 This does not show up on a real device.*

 About